wp-plugins/fb-viral-downloader/readme.txt

-=== FB Viral Downloader ===
+=== Viral Downloader ===
-Contributors: Dualcube
+Contributors: Dualcube, arimghosh, SayanS
+Tags: share to download, comment to download, Facebook, Google +, Twitter, action gate, actiongating, action-gating, action gating, like gating, likegating, like-gating, share to unlock, like to unlock, share to download, comment to download, viral content, sharing, social share, viral, facebook share, internet marketing, marketing, downloadable, popularity, file, pdf, downloads, monitor, hits, download monitor, tracking, admin, count, counter, files, versions, download count, logging, digital documents, download category, download manager, download template, downloadmanager, file manager, file tree, grid, hits, ip-address, manager, media, monitor, password, protect downloads, tracker

 Donate link: http://dualcube.com/
-Tags: file upload, pdf upload, zip upload, mp3 upload, share to unlock, like to unlock, content viral, download, Facebook, sharing, social share, viral, facebook share, internet marketing, marketing, downloadable, popularity, file, mp3, pdf, upload, download, fb
-Requires at least: 3.0.1
+Requires at least: 3.0
-Tested up to: 4.0
+Tested up to: 4.2.2
-Stable tag: 1.4.2
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Cool new Wordpress plugin that acts as an useful downloader for Wordpress sites via viral Facebook sharing tool.
+This is a "Share to Download" plugin, and works for Facebook, Google+ and Twitter.

 == Description ==

-This is powerful viral marketing tool which allows your end users to download files from your wordpress site making the content go viral on web.

-Using this brand new plugin you can add viral downloadable content to your website.
-The download link sends your end users to a Facebook login page and they are only able to download the file when he/she shares your added content on Facebook.
-This way you can rest assure that for every download is made your contents are going viral.

-Its a simple yet powerful mechanism to gain widespread popularity through the immensely used social platform.

-==Special Features==
+This plugin is a very powerful viral marketing tool.
+Once installed, this plugin prompts the user to share a msg in her Facebok/Twitter/Google before downloading any file from your site.
+The admin can edit the msg. from the setting pane.
+Additionally, the admin can now keep a track of the number of downloads, and hence shares, his files are getting.
+It is a simple yet powerful mechanism to gain widespread popularity throughsocial sites

+= Features =
 The Facebook Downloader plugin create posts for your Wordpress websites where you can add a downloadable file link.
-You are also capable of adding a description along with a title for the Facebook post which will be shared when a viewer wants to download the file from your website.
+You may also add a description along with a title for the Facebook post which will be shared when a viewer wants to download the file from your website.

-1.**Widespread popularity with minimal efforts!**
+* Gain widespread popularity with minimal efforts!

-2.**Each and every download counts**
+* Each and every download and share counts.

-3.**Allow you to add downloadable file to posts through shortcodes**
+* Add downloadable file to posts through shortcodes.

-4.**Share files of any format you want**
+* Share files of any format you want.

-5.**Simple and Easy to use**
+* Simple and easy to use.

-6.**Add shortcodes on the go from WP-Editor itself**
+* Add shortcodes on the go from WP-Editor itself.

-7.**Customize each download links by filter and styling**
+* Customize each download links by filter and styling.

-==Installation==
+* Block IP Address and Agents.
+* All download logs with all details are stored
+* Ability to export download logs In CSV.
+* Ability to search intended data In download logs.
+* Ability to add categories and tags to posts.
+* New graphical look.

+= Compatibility =
+* The plugin is fully compatible with the recent versions of Wordpress.
+* Compatible with older Wordpress versions, down to 3.0.
+* Multilingual Support is included with the plugin and is fully compatible with WPML.
+* Support added for common importers like Wordpress Importer and WP All Import

+= Configurable =
+Viral Downloader is completely customizable.
+You may change settings as you want.
+And You also can block IP, Agents As your requirement.

+= Feedback =

+All we want is some love.
+If you did not like this plugin or if it is buggy, please give us a shout and we will be happy to fix the issue/add the feature.
+If you indeed liked it, please leave a 5/5 rating.
+In case you feel compelled to rate this plugin less than 5 stars - please do mention the reason and we will add or change options and fix bugs.
+It's very unpleasant to see silent low rates.
+For more information and instructions on this plugin please visit www.dualcube.com.

+== Installation ==

-1. Upload the entire `fb-viral-download` folder to the `/wp-content/plugins/` directory
+1. Upload the entire `fb-viral-downloader` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Look at your admin bar and enjoy using the new links there.
 4. Go and manage your forum.